tharunc-NEU/tesla_supply_chain/README.md

 ```

 ### **Producer (Kafka):**
-In the producer script, we connect to NewsAPI, fetch real-time news articles related to supply chain and logistics, and stream the data through Apache Kafka.
+In the producer script, I connected to the NewsAPI, fetch real-time news articles related to supply chain and logistics, and stream the data through Apache Kafka.
 The Kafka consumer will then process this data and store it in MySQL.

-NewsAPI provides a JSON response that contains articles, which we parse and then push to a Kafka topic.
+NewsAPI provides a JSON response that contains articles, which I parsed and then pushed to a Kafka topic.
 This ensures real-time streaming of news data for prediction.

 ```python
 # Fetching data from NewsAPI and streaming to Kafka